jasonbayton/11ty/_src/projects/managed-settings/index.md

 ## What does MANAGED SETTINGS cost?

-MANAGED SETTINGS is a *freemium* application.
+MANAGED SETTINGS is a **free** application.

 Out of the box there are **no restrictions** on the number or type of settings you can provide access to.

-If you find the application useful and wish to support further development, you can licence MANAGED SETTINGS to your Android Enterprise Organisation ID and in return receive additional options to customise it for your organisation.
+If you find the application useful and wish to support further development, you can purchase a _one-time_ licence for MANAGED SETTINGS for your Android Enterprise Organisation ID and in return receive additional options to debrand and customise it for your organisation.

 Customisations include: